 Figure 1.
 Gating strategy and frequencies of monocyte subpopulation in non-drug controls and chronic drug users.

 PBMCs from non-drug users, cannabis users, and cocaine users were analyzed via flow cytometry.
 Our gating strategy (A) included live cell selection (FSC-A vs. SSC-A), singlet discrimination (FSC-A vs. FSC-H), and identification of monocyte subsets based on CD14 and CD16 expression: classical (CD14++CD16−), intermediate (CD14++CD16+), and non-classical (CD14+CD16++).
 (B) Percentages of monocyte subsets.
 Classical monocytes were significantly increased, intermediate monocytes showed no significant differences, and non-classical monocytes were significantly decreased in cannabis users compared to cannabis users or controls.
 (C) Total monocyte counts were significantly higher in cannabis users compared to non-drug users and cocaine users.
 These differences in monocytes were not determined in cocaine users compared to controls.
-Data are shown as individual values with medians. with post hoc Tukey’s test.
+Data are shown as individual values with medians.
+One-way ANOVA determined P-values with post hoc Tukey’s test.

 Figure 2.
 Similar plasma levels of cytokines and bacterial LPS.

 Plasma samples from non-drug users, cannabis users, and cocaine users were analyzed for (A) plasma lipopolysaccharide (LPS) levels and (B–G) pro- and anti-inflammatory cytokines, including IL-6, TNF-α, IL-10, IFN-γ, IL-2, and IL-4.
 No significant differences were observed in LPS levels or cytokine concentrations across groups (P = NS for all comparisons), except for a trend in decreased IFN-γ levels in cannabis users compared to non-drug users (P = 0.07).
-Data are shown as individual values with medians. with post hoc Tukey’s test.
+Data are shown as individual values with medians.
+One-way ANOVA determined P-values with post hoc Tukey’s test.

 Figure 1.